jeromedawson/ObjectionPro/README.md

 Usage

-Access the SalesObjectionPro web app through the provided URL or locally at http://localhost:3000.
+Access the ObjectionPro web app through the provided URL or locally at http://localhost:3000.
 Customize objection types, add rebuttals, and manage scripts using the user-friendly interface.
 Organize objections into categories for easy navigation.
 Utilize the powerful search feature to quickly find specific objections during sales calls, ensuring you have the right response at your fingertips.
 Analyze common objections in the dedicated tab to refine your sales strategies and improve objection handling skills.